 Prenatal vitamins: Why they matter, how to choose

 Wonder if you need to take prenatal vitamins?
-Which brand is best?
-Or what to do if they make you queasy?
+Or what to do if they make you constipated?
 Get answers to these questions and more.By Mayo Clinic Staff

-A healthy diet is the best way to get the vitamins and minerals you need — but even if you eat a healthy diet, you might fall short on key nutrients.
+A healthy diet is the best way to get the vitamins and minerals you need.
+But during pregnancy you might fall short on key nutrients.
 If you're pregnant or hoping to conceive, prenatal vitamins can help fill any gaps.

-Prenatal vitamins typically contain more folic acid and iron than do standard adult multivitamins.
+During pregnancy, you need more folic acid and iron than usual.
 Here's why:

 - Folic acid helps prevent neural tube defects.
-These defects are serious abnormalities of the brain and spinal cord.
+These defects are serious abnormalities of the fetal brain and spinal cord.
 Ideally, you'll begin taking extra folic acid at least 3 months before you become pregnant.

 - Iron supports the development of the placenta and fetus.
 Iron helps your body make blood to supply oxygen to the fetus.
-Iron also helps prevent anemia, a condition in which blood lacks adequate healthy red blood cells.
+Iron also helps prevent anemia, a condition in which blood has a low number of healthy red blood cells.